tno-terminology-design/tev2-specifications/docs/terms/term-selection-instruction.md

 glossaryTerm: Term Selection Instruction
 glossaryText: "an instruction that is used to select one or more [terms](scoped-term@) for the purpose of processing their documentation, e.g., to create an [MRG](@)."
 synonymOf:
-grouptags: [ glossary-entries, terminology-management ]
+grouptags: [ "glossary-entries", "terminology-management" ]
 formPhrases: [ "term-selection-instruction{ss}", "selection-instruction{ss}" ]
 # Curation status
 status: proposed